You are here: HomeNeed HelpHomelessness Support ServicesHomelessness Week › Marshall A Home With Hope Healing & Music

 The importance of complementary homelessness services

-The Salvation Army is the largest provider of homelessness services across Australia and in the 2020-21 financial year, provided 887,500 crisis beds to people who were experiencing homelessness.
+The Salvation Army is one of the largest providers of homelessness services across Australia and in the 2020-21 financial year, provided 887,500 crisis beds to people who were experiencing homelessness.

 The Sunrise Centre offers ease of access between the major arms of the service, as well as ongoing case management and referrals to other services, plus pastoral care.